alexmirrington/rules_mypy/README.md

 the rules over to your monorepo and tweak your setup to integrate it correctly.

-Note that the current implementation is roughly equivalent to `mypy --no-silence-site-packages $src_file` in terms of the errors it picks up, sincesymlinked stubs are not actually under a site-packages directory.
+Note that the current implementation is roughly equivalent to `mypy --no-silence-site-packages $src_file` in terms of the errors it picks up, since symlinked stubs are not actually under a site-packages directory and are instead treated as source files.
+To get around this, we ignore all errors from these packages in `.mypy.ini`.

-TODO(alexmirrington): Ignore stub files either in config or automatically via CLI

 ## Features and Roadmap